nioc/vue-dom/CONTRIBUTING.md

 ##### 1. Create provider wrapper

-You can add your own provider by creating a file in `src/services/providers/` folder.
+You can add your own provider by creating a folder in `src/services/providers/` and adding a `Provider.js` file there.

-This file should be named following this pattern `<provider name>Api.js`, for example, creating a wrapper for a software named _Automotic_, filename should be `AutomoticApi.js`.
+This folder should be named with the `provider.system` you will set in `local.js`, for example, creating a wrapper for a software named _Automotic_, file should be created as `src/services/providers/Automotic/Provider.js`.

-This file must expose an object with required functions:
+This file must expose a class named `Provider` with required methods:
 - authenticate
 - setAuthentication
 - getRoles